apify/actor-whitepaper/.actor/README.md

 I am not 100% convinced if this belongs to `OUTPUT_SCHEMA.json` or to `ACTOR.json`.
 But it could look like the following:

 TODO

+## Other notes

+- I'd make all schemas weak.
+I.e. for example some deduplication actor could require each dataset item to have a `uuid: 'string'` field but does not care about anything else.
+And similarly for key-value stores - schema expects something to be there but does not care about other values.